coderjonny/reactColorComponent/README.md

-# Creating a React component that renders 2000 colors and show the color css.
+# Creating a React component that renders 2000 colors and shows the color css.

 ## Using React and Angularjs together.